galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-architecture.md

 ### Key concepts:

 These concepts are relevent when running tests locally, or when submitting tests to a remote Galasa service:
-- A **testcase** - A piece of test logic which can be compiled or translated into something which is runnable by the Galasa framework.
+- A **test case** - A piece of test logic which can be compiled or translated into something which is runnable by the Galasa framework.
 This may be a piece of Java code for example, or a Gherkin test feature.
 - A **test run** - Also known as a 'run' - An execution of the testcase which was started at a certain point in time, executed logic steps, and is still running, or has finished with a test status and result.
 For example: Passed or Failed.

 Some concepts are only relevent on a Galasa service: